Sold Shares, Property, or Crypto?

 After adjusting the Intra-head set-off losses, the remaining losses can be set off against income from another head within the same financial year.
 For example, losses incurred from house property can be set off against income from salary.
 However, Speculative Business loss, Specified business loss, Capital Losses, and Losses from owning and maintaining racehorses cannot be set off against any other head of profit and income.

-What is Carry forward of losses?
+What is Carry Forward of Losses?

 After adjusting the Intra-head set-off and inter-head set-off against the income of the same financial year, there could still be some losses remaining, or there is not enough income or profit to adjust the losses in that particular financial year.
 Losses can be carried forward to the future assessment years and set off against the income of those years.